Thomas Gunther's Piano Solo Arrangement of the famous Brazilian song "The Girl From Ipanema" composed by Antonio Carlos Jobim

 Rhythmic independence between both hands

 Like with most popular music styles, good timing is very important in samba music.
 After all it is dance music.
-That's why I like to practice to a metronome beat or a percussion track!
+That's why I like to practice to a metronome or a percussion track!

 Analyzing the harmony and melody